-I did not know I was different
+I did not know I was different until

 I did not know I was different until I entered the coaching profession.
 And yet there it was.
 As I sat in my coaching diploma class, and everyone started grouping together, I was left with the only other person holding the marginalised identity.
 Well actually he held two or three of these identities.
 This intersectionality fused together in a hotpot bubbling over, while the others in the group heterosexual, normative, white-bodied, able-bodied, middle-class, corporate huddled in their spaces together.